-Following the surgery, the physiotherapist will check that you are safe to walk with your crutches and that you are happy with the technique for using stairs with your crutches.
+A physiotherapist will check that you are safe to walk with your crutches and that you are happy with the technique for using stairs with your crutches.
 The physiotherapist will also show you some exercises to start now that you have had your operation and discuss any concerns you may have regarding your rehabilitation.